-However, all of the above mentioned single-/multiview plane recovery methods somewhat dis-entangle the prediction of principle components required for plane reconstruction.
-As to single-view approaches, PlaneRCNN \cite{Liu:etal:CVPR2019:Planercnn} learns to predict plane offsets from a monocular depth prediction branch while other attributes such as plane mask and normal are estimated separately from colour images, PlaneTR \cite{Tan:etal:ICCV2021:Planetr} also predicts a monocular depth map apart from the Transformer module, which is later used for acquiring plane segmentation masks using clustering associate embedding \cite{Yu:etal:CVPR2019:PlaneAE}.
-For multi-view ones, SparsePlanes \cite{jin2021sparseplanes}, PlaneFormers \cite{agarwala2022planeformers} and NOPE-SAC \cite{tan2023nopesac} inherit the above multi-step method as the monocular plane predictor and further adopt a two-stage framework.
-Initially, they compute planes of 2 frames in the same coordinate system (from the predicted initial pose).
+However, all of the above mentioned single/multi-view plane recovery methods somewhat disentangle the prediction of principle components required for plane reconstruction. \jiajia{For} single-view \jiajia{methods}, PlaneRCNN \cite{Liu:etal:CVPR2019:Planercnn} learns to predict plane offset from a monocular depth prediction branch while other attributes such as plane mask and normal are estimated separately from colour images, PlaneTR \cite{Tan:etal:ICCV2021:Planetr} also predicts a monocular depth map apart from the Transformer module, which is later used for acquiring plane segmentation masks using clustering associate embedding \cite{Yu:etal:CVPR2019:PlaneAE}.
+For multi-view ones, SparsePlanes \cite{jin2021sparseplanes}, PlaneFormers \cite{agarwala2022planeformers} and NOPE-SAC \cite{tan2023nopesac} inherit the above multi-step methods as the monocular plane predictor and further adopt a two-stage framework.
+Initially, they compute planes of two frames in the same coordinate system (from the predicted initial pose).
 Subsequently, complex manual design optimization algorithms \cite{jin2021sparseplanes} or additional neural modules \cite{agarwala2022planeformers, tan2023nopesac} are employed to achieve plane correspondence and refine pose hypotheses by incorporating externally provided camera states and explicit correspondence ground truth.
-Accordingly, these closely related prediction tasks are usually interleaved, and none of them manage to unify multi-view plane recovery within a single compact model.
+Accordingly, these closely related prediction tasks are usually interleaved, and none of them successfully unifies multi-view plane recovery within a single compact model.
 We conjecture this could be one performance bottleneck for existing data-driven approaches.